Stanley Matthews: England international career

 After playing for England Schoolboys, playing in a trial at Roker Park in front of the England selectors, and representing The Football League, Matthews was given his England debut at Ninian Park in 1934.
 Matthews scored the third goal as England beat the Welsh 4–0.
 His second game would be the infamous Battle of Highbury, where he set up Eric Brook for the first goal of a 3–2 win over world champions Italy.
-The Italians turned the match into a "bloodbath", and it ended up as the most violent match that Matthews would ever be involved in.

 His third cap came in a 3–0 over Germany at White Hart Lane on 4 December 1935, after Ralph Birkett was unable to play due to injury; Matthews was outplayed by his opposite number Reinhold Münzenberg in both attack and defence.
 Matthews was jeered by England supporters and condemned by the press.

 He would have to wait until 17 April 1937 for another chance in an England shirt, when he was selected to play in front of 149,000 spectators against the auld enemy at Scotland's Hampden Park.
 He was physically sick before the match, as he would be before any big game.
-The "Hampden Roar" a big factor, the Scots won 3–1 despite a good English performance.
+The "Hampden Roar" a big factor; the Scots won 3–1 despite a good English performance.
 After another game against Wales, Matthews scored a hat-trick in a 5–4 win against Czechoslovakia.

 In 1938 he played eight games for England, starting with defeat to a Scotland team containing a young Bill Shankly.
 He then travelled to Berlin for another encounter with Münzenberg, where pre-match he witnessed first hand the foreboding devotion the people showed the Führer when his motorcade drove past a café the England team were dining in.
 The game became infamous as The FA, themselves under instruction from the British government, informed the England team that they had to perform the Nazi salute as part of the strategy of appeasement.
 England won 6–3 with Matthews himself getting on the scoreboard having got the better of Münzenberg this time.
 The next game was a shock 2–1 defeat to Switzerland, which in turn was followed by a 4–2 win over France in Paris.
 Following the conclusion of this summer tour of the continent, Matthews scored in a 4–2 defeat to Wales in Cardiff, and then played in England's 3–0 win over a Europe XI at Highbury, their 4–0 win over Norway in Newcastle, and their 7–0 win over Ireland at Old Trafford.